HAL Tejas: First Mark 1A contract delays

 On 11 August, the Directorate General of Aeronautical Quality Assurance (DGAQA) approved the flight clearance for the Tejas Mk 1A aircraft produced by HAL's Nashik division.
-The Additional Director General, AQA, also formally handed over the Flight Clearance Document to the Executive Director of the Nashik division.
+The Additional Director General, AQA, also formally handed over the Flight Clearance Document to the executive director of the Nashik division.
 The Office of the Additional Director General (OADG), a field establishment of DGAQA, in Nashik was also responsible for the Transfer of Technology of LCA Mk 1A to the Nashik division.
 As of 19 August, the first two of the jets were "fully ready" and their final weapons trial was due by September.

 The third engine is scheduled to be delivered in August as per GE's revised delivery timeline of one engine per month, followed by two engines monthly from October onwards.
 However, GE missed its scheduled delivery of two units in the month and has committed to deliver three to five engineers by October.

 As of 30 August, 10 airframes of Tejas Mk 1A are ready with 2 of them equipped with newly delivered engines, including one from the Nashik plant.
 As of now, both of them are expected to be delivered by September-end and it is only after the delivery of two aircraft that the contract of additional 97 Tejas Mk 1A would be signed.
-In early September, the dates were again pushed to October, still subject to the jets' weapons trials, including Astra missile, ASRAAM and laser-guided bomb trials, which is underway is conpleted in September itself.
+In early September, the dates were again pushed to October, still subject to the jets' weapons trials, including Astra missile, ASRAAM and laser-guided bomb trials, which is underway is completed in September itself.

 The third engine to HAL was delivered on 11 September with another engine to be supplied by month end.
 An overall of 12 engines are to be delivered in this fiscal year.
 In the current year, the Nashik plant could prepare 3-4 aircraft with the numbers reaching 8 units from the following year.
 Also, the private sector supply chain will enhance HAL's annual production capacity by 6 aircraft to 30.

 As of 16 September, there are overall 24 airframes in the production lines combined of which eight are ready for delivery while two have been integrated with the new engines.
 Seven further engines would be delivered to HAL this year followed by 20 units next year.
 The two aircraft began their weapons trials involving ASRAAM missiles in the country's eastern sector which will be followed by Astra trials.
 After the Astra firing from Tejas Mk 1A in late March failed, the DRDL was compelled to undertake certain software tweaks to address the shortcomings and HAL is now awaiting approval from CEMILAC's safety review board to continue with its trials.
 As of 25 September, it was reported that the deliveries could be delayed until the first quarter of 2026.
 This is because of the Air Force's mandate of accepting only fully ready fighter aircraft with four distinct validations including firing validation of specialised munitions, integration of Electronic Warfare suite among others.
 However, these validations is not complete yet.